138th Rifle Division: Siege of 6th Army

-Further air drops on November 19 had delivered 10,000 rounds of rifle cartridges and several boxes of food to the "Island" where it remaining 250 active "bayonets" fended off several attacks without losing ground.
+Further air drops on November 19 had delivered 10,000 rounds of rifle cartridges and several boxes of food to the "Island" where the remaining 250 active "bayonets" fended off several attacks without losing ground.
 On the same day Operation Uranus began as Southwestern and Don Fronts attacked German and Romanian positions northwest of Stalingrad.
 The Axis crisis deepened the next day when Stalingrad Front went over to the offensive southwest of the city.
 62nd Army's role was to continue to defend and to launch local attacks to tie down German forces.
 The 138th was struck again on November 21, repelled four battalion-sized attacks supported by seven assault guns and had about 180 of its men wounded through the day but also received supplies from several ships which also evacuated most of the casualties.
 The attacks persisted the next day with similar results and replacements kept the division at a strength of about 300 infantry.
 Maj.
 Gen. F. E. Bokov of the Red Army General Staff complained that Chuikov was failing to support the division and demanded that more ice cutters and icebreakers be brought in to ensure supplies.
 The encirclement of the Axis forces was completed the same day.

 Following the encirclement the Soviet armies encountered tough resistance from the German forces within what was rapidly becoming a fortress.
 62nd Army's skeletal divisions attacked on November 28-29 but made minimal gains before going over to the defense the next day.
 The 95th Division continued to try to break through from the south to the 138th, without success.
 The 305th Infantry was in little better shape, reporting on December 2 that it had about 1,000 men in its front lines mostly facing roughly 600 of the 138th.
 Apart from minor positional sparring the fighting in the city was minimal until December 16 when the Volga finally froze solid, which soon allowed vehicular supply traffic to 62nd Army.
 Contact with "Lyudnikov's Island" was firmly reestablished on the 23rd.
 The 138th had attacked at 0500 hours on the 21st, capturing four houses, five machine guns and two prisoners while advancing 100m-120m to the south while the 95th Division drove northwest making similar gains.
 Fighting continued on December 22 and the two divisions linked up on a 50m-wide sector along the river which was widened the next day.